HappyFresh Business Model And How it Works

 - Select the local grocery stores in your area from the HappyFresh website or mobile app.

-- Your groceries will get picked by a specially trained Personal Shopper.
+- Your groceries will get picked up by a specially trained Personal Shopper.

 - The groceries are then brought to your door by a professional Grocery Courier.